dotalign/dotalign.github.io/deployment.md

 ### Deploying to an ASE
 Deploying to an ASE is also possible, but please note the following important points.

-The scripts attempts to deploy the Kudu url of the function and web apps.
+The scripts attempts to deploy to the Kudu/SCM url, which is essentially the "management" url of the function and web apps.
 This url usually takes the form:

 > `https://<AppName>.scm.azurewebistes.net/api/zipdeploy`

-However, if you are deploying to an ASE (App Service Environment), then the Kudi url will take the form:
+However, if you are deploying to an ASE (App Service Environment), then the Kudu/SCM url will take the form:

 > `https://<AppName>.scm.<ASEName>.appserviceenvironment.net/api/webdeploy`